naoshibaikyu/superbuddn/test.md

 Naoshi Shocked: No!
 Well, maybe a little.

-Fallingstar: I'll let you take my spot after this race if you want.
+Fallingstar Happy: I'll let you take my spot after this race if you want.

 Naoshi Annoyed: Nah.
 I'm not really up for Mario Kart.
 I'll find something.